 — JJ Watt (@JJWatt) August 11, 2019

-Few players in all of baseball have as much raw power as Houston Astros rookie Yordan Alvarez.
+Few players in all of baseball have as much raw power as Houston Astros hitter Yordan Alvarez.
 (Photo by F. Carter Smith)

 Yordan Alvarez is challenging for American League Rookie of the Year honors.
 (Photo by F. Carter Smith)